szczyglis-dev/py-gpt/README.md

 **3) or you can just upload your local images or use the inline Vision in the standard chat mode:**

 ![v2_mode_vision_upload](https://github.com/szczyglis-dev/py-gpt/assets/61396542/68d26c32-9c7e-4068-b7d2-6c00e27a1d80)

+**Tip:** When using `Vision (inline)` by utilizing a plugin in standard mode, such as `Chat` (not `Vision` mode), the `+ Vision` special checkbox will appear at the bottom of the Chat window.
+It will be automatically enabled any time you provide content for analysis (like an uploaded photo).
+When the checkbox is enabled, the vision model is used.
+If you wish to exit the vision model after image analysis, simply uncheck the checkbox.
+It will activate again automatically when the next image content for analysis is provided.

 ## Langchain